 Also in the Dadzilla episode, Big Mouth and Kootie Pie theorize that they are not really Bowser's children.
 Over twenty years later, Word of God revealed that the original seven Koopalings are no longer considered to be related to Bowser.

-Also from the Milli Vanilli episode, Luigi refers to the tuxes he, Mario, and Toad are wearing as "these dumb penguin suits!"
+Luigi refers to the tuxes he, Mario, and Toad are wearing as "these dumb penguin suits!"

 In "Mush-Rumors", the entire Mushroom Kingdom thought they were under an alien attack.
 Then came the Shroobs.